This Homework Sign on the door lets friends know that homework is in progress. The flip side let’s you know that playtime is in session.

 Use a black craft pen to write "outside playing" on one side and "doing homework" on the other side.
 Spray both side with acrylic sealer spray and let dry overnight.
 Hang!

 To use: Simply hang on your child's door, or on your front door.
-Have your child flip the sign to the approriate side when needed.
+Have your child flip the sign to the appropriate side when needed.